AnasSaleem547/regular-expression-based-spelling-checker-toa/README.md

 To customize the application:

-- Update Dictionary: Modify the words_pos.csv file to add/remove words
+- Update Dictionary: Modify the dictionary.txt file to add/remove words
 - Add Synonyms: Expand the synonyms dictionary in the SpellCheckerApp class
 - Modify Styling: Adjust colors and fonts in the button style dictionary: